Homotopy invariance of tame homotopy groups of regular schemes: Locally constant tame sheaves

 \begin{proof} Let $U\in X_\et$ and let $(U_j \to U)_j$ be an \'{e}tale covering.
 Then $(U_i \times_X U \to U)_i$ is a tame covering, $(U_i \times_X U_j \to U_i\times_X U)_j$ is an \'{e}tale covering for all $i$ and $(U_i\times_X U_j\to U_j)_i$ is a tame covering for all $j$.
 Giving a section of $\cF$ over $U$ is therefore equivalent to give compatible sections of $\cF$ over all $U_i \times_X U$, which is equivalent to give compatible sections of $\cF$ over all $U_{i}\times_X U_j$ which is equivalent to give compatible sections of $\cF$ on all $U_j$. \end{proof}

 \begin{remark} We obtain the inclusions:

 \end{remark}

 \begin{proposition} Let $X$ be a connected $S$-scheme.
-A locally constant tame sheaf $\cF$ on $(X/S)_t$ has finite stalks if and only if it is represented by an abelian group scheme $G\to X$ that is a finite tame cover of $X$. \end{proposition}
+A locally constant tame sheaf $\cF$ of abelian groups on $(X/S)_t$ has finite stalks if and only if it is represented by an abelian group scheme $G\to X$ that is a finite tame cover of $X$. \end{proposition}

-\begin{proof} The only if is obvious.
+\begin{proof} The if part is obvious.
 Let $\cF$ be a locally constant tame sheaf with finite stalks.
 By \cref{etale sheaf}, $\cF$ is an \'{e}tale sheaf.
 Hence, by \cite[V,\,Proposition 1.1]{Milne80}, $\cF$ is represented by an abelian finite \'{e}tale group scheme $f: G\to X$.
 Since $G$ is a $G$-torsor, it is trivialized by itself, i.e., $\cF|_G$ is a constant sheaf.
 It remains to show that $f: G \to X$ is a tame cover, i.e., that for every $y\in G$ and $w\in \Val_S k(y)$ the extension $k(y)/k(f(y))$ is at most tamely ramified at $w$.

 Since $\cF$ is locally constant, there exists a tame covering $(U_i \to X)_i$ such that $G\times_X U_i \to U_i$ is constant for all $i$.
 Now let $y\in G$ and $w\in \Val_S k(y)$, $x=f(y)\in X$ and $v=w|_{k(x)}$.
 We can find an index $i$, $u_i \in U_i$, $v_i \in \Val_S k(u_i)$ such that $v_i/v$ is at most tamely ramified.
 Now we pick a point $y_i \in G\times_X U_i$ and $w_i\in \Val_S k(y_i)$ mapping to $(u_i,v_i)$ and $(y,w)$.
 Since $G\times_X U_i \to U_i$ is constant, we obtain an inclusion $k(y) \subset k(u_i)$ such that $v_i|_{k(y)} =w$.
 Hence $w/v$ is dominated by $v_i/v$ and hence tame. \end{proof}